ArthurHeitmann/zst_blocks_format/README.md

-# The zst_blocks format
+# Zst Blocks format

-The zst_blocks format is a simple format for storing rows of data in a compressed format.
-Compression is done using zstd.
+The zst blocks format is a simple format for storing rows of data in a compressed format.
+Compression is done using zstandard (zstd).

-If you're just interested in using the CLI or use python script, see [here](./python_cli/)
+If you're just interested in using the CLI or use python script, see [here](./python_cli/).

 ## Format